 A few days ago, I stepped outside to experience a cooler morning.
-The air felt clean — fall was in the air.
+Everything felt crisp – fall was in the air.
 To those of us who love nature, that annual experience isn’t defined by the calendar, it’s a feeling.
 Oh, how I love it!

-Growers in Zones 6 and south have a huge opportunity by choosing to plant in the fall.
-If you are a grower in these warmer zones and you choose to take advantage of fall planting, please make sure you put tree guards on your trees’ trunks to avoid depredation of rabbits and rodents, as well as sunscald.
-Trees are most vulnerable to these problems in the fall and winter.
+Growers in the warmer parts of Zone 5, Zone 6 and south have a huge opportunity by planting in the fall.
+If you are a grower in these warmer zones and you choose to benefit from the advantages of fall planting, please make sure you put tree guards on your trees’ trunks to avoid depredation of rabbits and rodents, as well as sunscald.
+Trees are most vulnerable to these problems in the fall, winter, and even early spring.

 Roots are able to settle in.
 This helps trees gain some establishment, and wake up with nature the next spring.
-This fall-planting approach is a head-start that can often lead to earlier fruiting and larger yields.
+This fall-planting approach is a head start that leads to heartier growth and even earlier fruiting.

 Planting dormant trees diminishes transpiration.
-When plants and trees are too far advanced (big and leafed out), or if they’re placed in an environment that is too warm at planting time, they give off moisture.
-This can threaten the plant’s/tree’s well-being and impair its performance by increasing its need for water that, seasonally, may not be readily available.
+When fruit trees – or any plants and trees for that matter – are too far advanced (big and leafed out), or if they’re placed in an environment that is too warm at planting time, they give off moisture.
+This can threaten the tree’s well-being and impair its performance by increasing its need for water that, seasonally, may not be readily available.

-My favorite time to plant is fall or early spring – when plants and trees are still dormant – to reduce their need for water.
+My favorite time to plant is fall – when plants and trees are still dormant – to reduce their need for water.
 This practice works best for both me (growing millions of trees) and you (planting trees in your backyard).
 Here at Stark Bro’s, we want to give you, the grower, every advantage to succeed.
-Having plants available in the fall is just one of them.
-Hope you’re enjoying these beautiful fall days as much as we are!
+Having fruit trees – as well as other plants and trees – available in the fall is one of them.
+I hope you’re enjoying these beautiful fall days as much as we are!